Congressman Gomez Secures Over $21 Million for Infrastructure Projects in California's 34th Congressional District

-LOS ANGELES – Today, Congressman Jimmy Gomez (CA-34) announced that five infrastructure projects in California’s 34th District have been selected for federal funding through House Democrats’ surface transportation legislation, the INVEST in America Act.
-Congressman Gomez submitted seven local projects for consideration by the House Committee on Transportation and Infrastructure (T&I) and the following were selected: the East Los Angeles Community Mobility Project, the TRI-CONNECT SoCal Freight Initiative, the Highways to Boulevards Project, the Link Union Station Project, and the Vermont Transit Corridor Improvements Project.
-In total, Congressman Gomez secured $19,640,000 in federal funding for these projects.
+LOS ANGELES – Today, Congressman Jimmy Gomez (CA-34) announced that six infrastructure projects in California’s 34th District have been selected for federal funding through House Democrats’ surface transportation legislation, the INVEST in America Act.
+Congressman Gomez submitted seven local projects for consideration by the House Committee on Transportation and Infrastructure (T&I) and the following were selected: the East Los Angeles Community Mobility Project, the TRI-CONNECT SoCal Freight Initiative, the Highways to Boulevards Project, the Link Union Station Project, the L.A.
+Streetcar Power Utility Relocations Project, and the Vermont Transit Corridor Improvements Project.
+In total, Congressman Gomez secured $21,640,000 in federal funding for these projects.
 On Wednesday, June 9, the INVEST in America Act passed the House T&I Committee's markup, and it will be brought to the House Floor for a vote in the near future.

 “The INVEST in America Act demonstrates how serious my House Democrats colleagues and I are about transforming our nation’s infrastructure and delivering on our promises,” said Congressman Gomez.
 “My office was determined to secure the funds needed to help millions of Angelenos across our city, and I’m proud to announce we successfully helped secure nearly $20 million for our community through the projects in this legislation.
 These projects represent a wide variety of proposals centered on resilient infrastructure solutions that will strengthen our fight against the climate crisis, make our local economy work more efficiently, and, most importantly, improve the mobility, public health, and livability of all my constituents.
 This infrastructure package is a major investment in California’s 34thCongressional District with the bold action needed to ensure a more sustainable, environmentally-just future for all our communities.”